pawelgodula/kaggle-dsb-2019/README.md

 ### 2. Install the requirements
 `pip install requirements.txt`
 ### 3. Get the data
-Make sure [the competition data](https://www.kaggle.com/competitions/home-credit-default-risk/data) is in the proper `path-to-data` folder
+Make sure [the competition data](https://www.kaggle.com/competitions/home-credit-default-risk/data) is in the proper `path/to/data` folder
 ### 4. Run the main pipeline
 `python main_pipeline.py python main_pipeline.py --path_to_data "/path/to/data/folder" --path_to_opt_settings "/path/to/opt/settings/folder"`